Cyberbullying: what you need to know

 Effects of cyberbullying

-Children and teenagers who experience cyberbullying can end up being bullied at school.
 Cyberbullying often leaves teenagers with lowered self-esteem, less interest in school and low academic achievement.

-Children and teenagers might feel confused by changes in their friendships groups.
+Children and teenagers might feel confused by changes in their friendship groups.
 They might also feel alone, lonely and isolated.
 Cyberbullying can lead to mental health issues like depression, anxiety, stress and, in extreme cases, suicidal thoughts.

-Talk about cyberbullying with your child
+Cyberbullying: how to talk about it with your child

 How cyberbullying is different from other bullying